seanfisk/personal-chef-repo/README.md

 # MacBook Pro Chef Configuration

-Throughout the instructions, `STANDARD-USER` will be used as a placeholder for your own standard user's name.
-Replace it with your own standard user's name in these situations.
-In addition, `NODE_NAME` will used as the machine's node name, and should be substituted appropriately.
+Throughout the instructions, `NODE_NAME` will used as the machine's node name, and should be substituted appropriately.

 ## Installing